Todo Mundo no Rio: History

-The project gained prominence after Madonna's show in May 2024, which attracted an audience of 1.6 million people - the largest in the singer's career, according to data from Riotur.
-Additionally, the event generated approximately R$ 300 million for the local economy.
-Inspired by the success of this performance, Rio de Janeiro’s Mayor, Eduardo Paes, expressed his desire to institutionalize the experience with free major shows every year until his term ends in 2028.

-Subsequently, Lady Gaga's participation was confirmed, with her performance scheduled for May 3.
-The contractual forecast for Gaga's show is a free event expected to draw 2 million people, potentially marking the largest audience in the American artist's career if confirmed.
-Lady Gaga’s show will follow the same format used in May 2024 by Madonna, which concluded the Celebration Tour (2023–2024) in Rio.

-The performance by Lady Gaga at Copacabana Beach on May 3, 2025, drew a record audience of 2.5 million people (Note: Promoter Live Nation and Gaga's representatives estimated an audience of 2.5 million, whilst the local authorities claimed a number of 2.1 million.), surpassing the previous mark of 1.6 million set by Madonna in May 2024.
-This made it the biggest show of Gaga’s career, exceeding all her previous concerts in terms of attendance.
-Moreover, it was the largest solo‐artist concert of this century and also set the record for the largest audience at a solo concert by a woman in music history.
+In the following year, Gaga's performance on 3 May drew a record audience of 2.1 million people, (Note: Promoter Live Nation and Gaga's representatives estimated an audience of 2.5 million, while local authorities reported 2.1 million.) surpassing the previous mark set by Madonna.
+This made it the biggest show of Gaga's career, exceeding all her previous concerts in terms of attendance.
+Moreover, it was the largest solo artist concert of the 21st century and also set the record for the largest audience at a solo concert by a woman in music history.
 The economic impact was estimated at around R$600 million (US$109 million) for the city.

+On 11 February 2026, Shakira was officially confirmed as the headlining artist for the third edition of the event, scheduled for May 2.
+During preparations for the show, part of the stage structure collapsed on the afternoon of April 26.
+The accident killed a worker, who was identified as 28-year-old Gabriel de Jesus Firmino.
+According to officials, the professional suffered severe crushing injuries to his lower limbs while involved in a lifting system during the stage assembly.
+A public statement by Shakira followed, in which she said she was "devastated" by the news and expressed condolences.

+On 21 March 2026, Rio mayor Eduardo Cavaliere permanently banned artist Chappell Roan from performing at the event following a controversy involving the alleged mistreatment towards the stepdaughter of Jorginho by Roan's security guard.
+The event was later disproven by both Roan's team and the security guard himself, Pascal Duvier.
+Cavaliere did not provide another statement after the situation was publicly resolved.

 Operation

 The event is held free of charge and is funded by both the City Hall of Rio de Janeiro and private sponsors.
-The megashow’s format is designed to offer the public a high-quality cultural experience, gathering major international music stars in an atmosphere of integration and celebration.
-The project also intends to turn the first Saturday of May into an iconic date — initially dubbed "Celebration May".
+The megashow's format is designed to offer the public a high-quality cultural experience, gathering major international music stars in an atmosphere of integration and celebration.
+The project also intends to turn the first Saturday of May into an iconic date – initially dubbed "Celebration May".

 Broadcast and coverage

 To broaden access to the event, the shows are broadcast live.
-For instance, Madonna and Lady Gaga’s performances have been confirmed to be simultaneously broadcast by TV Globo, Multishow, and Globoplay.
+For instance, Madonna and Lady Gaga's performances have been confirmed to be simultaneously broadcast by TV Globo, Multishow, and Globoplay.
 This strategy ensures that even those who are unable to attend Copacabana Beach in person can follow the show and participate in the celebration.